KaziBantu (Healthy Schools for Healthy Communities)

 Despite common misconceptions, hypertension affects children as well as adults.
-Work coordinated by the University of Basel in a low-income community in Port Elizabeth, South Africa, found one-third of schoolchildren had high blood pressure, putting them at heightened risk of early cardiovascular disease.
+Work coordinated by the University of Basel in a low-income community in Port Elizabeth, South Africa, found 23% of schoolchildren had hypertension, putting them at heightened risk of early cardiovascular disease.
 Cardiovascular disease is the world’s deadliest noncommunicable disease, killing almost 20 million people every year1 and hitting low-income communities hardest.

 Improving children’s nutrition and physical activity improves their performance in school as well as reducing hypertension and heart disease2.
 This makes the lack of physical activity in South African schools particularly alarming – physical education was removed from the school curriculum as a stand-alone subject in 1997.

 This is why the Novartis Foundation is partnering with the University of Basel, Nelson Mandela University and the Swiss Tropical and Public Health Institute to implement the KaziBantu initiative - which translates into ‘active people’.
 KaziBantu aims to improve the overall and cardiovascular health of schoolchildren and their teachers, which will also improve children’s academic performance.

 KaziBantu comprises two pillars – KaziKidz and KaziHealth.

 KaziKidz is a dynamic new teaching toolkit that includes physical education, moving-to-music, health and hygiene, and nutrition lessons.
 Children explore content through joyful games, activities and music designed to encourage a healthy lifestyle.